Bape x Adidas Campus 80 sneakers: Launch date, design details, and price

 The celebration kicks off with a new spin on the Campus 80s sneaker.
 The BAPE STA™ appliqué here replaces the stripes on one side of the shoe, a detail that’s matched by other co-branded touches such as gold heel patches and gold lace jewels to complete the look.

-The navy-hued Bape x Adidas Originals Campus 80 sneakers will be released on 1 April 2023 at adidas.com, bape.com, and at select stockists.
+The navy-hued Bape x Adidas Originals Campus 80 sneakers retails for RM669 and will be released on 1 April 2023 at adidas.com, bape.com, and at select stockists.
 Of course, more events and collaborative drops between the two will follow in the months ahead.

 Check out the details of the BAPE x adidas Originals Campus 80 sneakers below: